 - Chives

-To make these heavenly open-face sandwiches, we’re going to have to get chef-y for a minute and make a sauce.
-But never fear, it’s not that hard.
-If I can do it, anyone can.
 One of the things that makes a Hot Brown a Hot Brown and not just a turkey & cheese sandwich is its classic mornay sauce.
-This sauce begins by melting butter and slowly whisking in flour and letting it brown just a little to form a roux.
+A mornay sauce is a white CHEESE sauce and begins by melting butter and slowly whisking in flour and letting it brown just a little to form a roux.
 It’s super similar to making a base for a gravy.
 So, if you’ve made gravy, you’ve got this.
 If you haven’t, you’ve still got this.

 Now, it’s time to get saucy by whisking heavy cream into the roux and letting it simmer for a couple of minutes.
 We could stop at this point and pat ourselves on the back because we’ve made what is called a Béchamel sauce- one of the 5 classic mother sauces of French cooking.
 We are SO.
 FANCY.
 And we didn’t even know it!